 This is Sian, the Program Manager in Gordon’s Bay.
 Before joining us in Gordon’s Bay Sian previously worked as a Social Worker back in the UK and now has since traveled to 33 countries!

-Meet The Team - In-Country Staff
+Meet the team - In-Country Staff

-Assistant Program Manager
+Deputy Program Manager

 Meet Charlotte, who is the Assistant Program Manager at GVI’s base in Gordons Bay, Cape Town.
 In 2012 she took part in a GVI Community Development and Conservation Project in Kenya.
 After this, she went on to study Cultural Studies and Social Anthropology at the University of Kent in the UK.
 Charlotte has lived most of her life in Africa and is also lucky enough to have visited an array of other countries.